flowfree/secure-url-shortener/README.md

         npx prisma migrate dev

     This command will create the SQLite database and apply the DB migrations.
+Note that it is `npx` instead of `npm`.

 1. Run the server

-        npx run dev
+        npm run dev

 Visit `http://localhost:8000` using your browser to open the app.